-- 1. An informed society anticipating and responding to a changing climate and its impacts.
-(NOAA's Next Generation Strategic Goal) - 2.
-Society is prepared for and responds to sudden and prolonged high impact events.
+1. An informed society anticipating and responding to a changing climate and its impacts.
 (NOAA's Next Generation Strategic Goal)

-- 3. Pursue risk-wise strategies based on sound risk and vulnerability assessment methods and risk behavior and communication principles.
+- 2. A society that is prepared for, and responsive to, sudden and prolonged high impact events.
+(NOAA's Next Generation Strategic Goal) - 3.
+The pursuit of risk-wise strategies based on sound risk and vulnerability assessment methods and risk behavior and communication principles.
 (NOAA Coastal Services Center Strategic Objective) - 4.
-Protect ecosystem services through conservation strategies to improve climate adaptation and hazard resilience.
+The protection of ecosystem services through conservation strategies to improve climate adaptation and hazard resilience.
 (NOAA Coastal Services Center Strategic Objective)